achhayapathak/Cubeextrusion/README.md

 ## Features

 - Click and drag on the faces of the 3D cube to extrude them.
+- Double Click and drag to rotate the 3D cube.
 - Real-time 3D rendering using BabylonJS.
 - Modular code structure for easy maintenance and readability.